soc82/photon-test/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.3.1 =
+= 7.4.1 =
-Version 7.3.1 contains important bug fixes and improvements.
+Version 7.4.1 contains important improvements.
 It is recommended for all users.